ShaunaGordon/tabletop.dreamwalker.games/content/docs/morrows-magnificent-marvels/mechanics/wolfsbane.md

 #### Optional Rule: Soft Failing Nature Checks

 Failed Nature checks can still yield flowers, but unusable (DC minus 6+) or yellow ones (DC minus 1-5).
-Yellow flowers can still be used to make a potion, but death save DC increases by 1 for every 2 yellow flowers used.
+Yellow flowers can still be used to make a potion, but death save DC increases by 1 for every yellow flower used.

 </div>